About the Case

-That’s the reality for more than 5 million government workers in 22 states, including Illinois, Minnesota, New York and California.
-Teachers, child support specialists, prison workers, police, firefighters and other government employees are forced to pay money to highly political government unions in order to pursue careers in public service.
+That was the reality for more than 5 million government workers in 22 states, including Illinois, Minnesota, New York and California.
+Teachers, child support specialists, prison workers, police, firefighters and other government employees were forced to pay money to highly political government unions in order to pursue careers in public service.

-This is wrong, and it's a gross violation of government workers’ First Amendment rights to freedom of speech and freedom of association.
+This was wrong and a gross violation of government workers’ First Amendment rights to freedom of speech and freedom of association.

-That’s what the Supreme Court case, Janus v.
-AFSCME, is all about.
-It’s time to restore workers' rights.
-Every government worker should be able to choose for himself or herself which organizations to support with his or her hard-earned money.
+That’s what the U.S. Supreme Court case, Janus v.
+AFSCME, was all about.
+On June 27, 2018, the court ruled that every government worker should be able to choose for himself or herself which organizations to support with his or her hard-earned money.

-The lead plaintiff, Mark Janus, is a child-support specialist who works for the State of Illinois and has been forced to pay thousands of dollars to a union just to be allowed to do the work he loves.
+The lead plaintiff, Mark Janus, was a child-support specialist for the State of Illinois and was forced to pay thousands of dollars to a union just to be allowed to do the work he loves.
 Learn more about Mark Janus and his story.

 This video was produced by Manhattan Institute for Policy Research, featuring senior fellow Daniel DiSalvo.